tinymce/tinymce-docs/_includes/configuration/formats.md

 Space-separated list of classes that are:

-- Applied to newly created inline or block elements.
+- Applied to newly created block or inline elements.
-- Appended to selected existing inline or block elements.
+- Appended to existing classes on block or inline elements.

 To replace existing classes, use the `class` attribute.